pavelmc/arduino-arcs/README.md

 - **Hot tunning of the parameters** when in configuration mode for ease the adjust.
 - **Basic CAT control** (like a Yaesu FT-857D) using my GPL 3.0 [ft857d library](https://github.com/pavelmc/ft857d) _(See Note 2 below)_
 - The sketch is coded with **feature segmentation in mind**, you can rule out the CAT support if you don't need it, disable the ugly S-meter or rule out all other HID and just compile with CAT to get a slim CAT radio solution that fits in a tiny ATMega8 core _(I'm no kidding, it do fit in that chip!)_
-- **Memories** (using the internal EEPROM) the amount of them will be proportional to the size of the EEPROM in the arduino board you use.
-Memories preserve all attributes including splits & modes. (you will get 82 mems for the ATMega328, 40 for the ATMega168...)
+- **Memories** (using the internal EEPROM) Limited to 100 (0-99) if your board is capable of more than 100, due to display layout issues; depending in the size of your chip EEPROM, it can have less also.

 _**Note 1:** The firmware save the VFO info on every VFO A/B button press or a 10 minutes interval, which one came first._